mesosphere/kudo-cassandra-operator/DEVELOPMENT.md

    and the operator version be `0.1.1` are committed and pushed to the remote
 1. A `v3.11.5-0.1.1` git tag is created from the `release-v3.11` branch HEAD

-As shown above, the [release.py](./tools/release.py) script can be used to achieve the last step above:
+As before, the [release.py](./tools/release.py) script can be used to achieve the last step above:

 ```bash
 ./tools/release.py \